tajhlande/listen-to-wiki-changes/README.md

 ### Run the app in dev mode

-To run the API in dev mode:
+To run the API and webapp in dev mode, first build the web app then run the API:

+    npm run build
     uv run -- fastapi dev l2wc_api/main.py

 or also, if your Python virtual environment is activated: